D3TaLES/roboticsUI/src/TerminologySetup.md

 ### Robotics API

-The Robotics API is designed to manage the D\ :sup:`3`\ TaLES robotics system.
+The Robotics API is designed to manage the robotics system.
 It consists of three modules, each of increasing abstraction:

 - ``utils``: Utility functions for robot movements, instrument interactions, processing, database interactions, etc. This module offers the lowest level of abstraction.
 - ``actions``: Classes for managing status, position, and content for vials, stations, or standards.
 These data are stored in MongoDB databases.